slatedocs/slate/source/includes/_endpoint-dataset.md

 displayed by an API client.

-The deck order will always contain all existing decks that are visible to the authenticated user, private and public decks.
+The deck order will always contain all existing decks that are visible to the authenticated user, private and public.

 ####### GET